spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 ### Testing the holistic features model

 After training, I ran the model through my webcam and started signing all of the 10 words.
-To my surprise the model did extremely well!
+To my surprise, the model did extremely well!
 The model sometimes struggled to classify 'Who' or mistakenly classified 'Drink' as 'Cousin' but considering that the first model using the generic feature extractor could only classify about half of the words, this was a huge improvement.

 Here is a video of me signing all 10 words.